 "It's really sad.
 The 11 Best Steve Jobs Quotes: Remembering The Apple CEO.
 Apple has announced that Steve Jobs, the tech company's legendary co-founder and CEO since 1997, has died.

 It is a sad day, and one to remember and celebrate the life of one of the most insightful, brilliant, successful--and, yes--quotable geniuses in tech history.
 Here's a look back at all of the most memorable quotes from Steve Jobs, on computers, life and death, and everything in between : Loading Slideshow "We've never worried about numbers.
 In the market place, Apple is trying to focus the spotlight on products, because products really make a difference. [...]
 Dennis Ritchie: The Shoulders Steve Jobs Stood On.
 Dennis Ritchie (standing) and Ken Thompson at a PDP-11 in 1972.

 Jobs obsessed on US manufacturing when the Macintosh and later the NeXT Computers were first announced.
+He did everything the company could do to make state-of-the-art manufacturing facilities in the US.
 Steve Jobs Death: Steve Jobs Tribute for the Misfits: To Your Vision, Your Fire, Your Creativity & Those You Moved to Genius...